 4. Reward Checking Account

-With the right checking account, you can save money in a FDIC insured account and earn some perks at the same time.
+With the right checking account, you can save money in an FDIC-insured account and earn some perks at the same time.
 Some checking accounts offer bonuses to new account holders.
 A favorite of mine is FNBO Direct, which pays one of the top interest rates I’ve seen.
 You can check out the details on our list of free checking accounts.

 5. Money Market Account